Australia-Singapore Digital Economy Agreement

 Singapore is Australia's largest trade and investment partner in ASEAN.
 As two vibrant and open economies, we share a vision for improved economic integration between our countries.
 Australia and Singapore are leading the way in the digital economy and we are eager to continue to work with Singapore to maximise ambition in areas of common interest.

-Agreement of the scope of the DEA was announced on 13 October 2019 by the Minister for Trade, Tourism and Investment, Simon Birmingham, and Singapore’s Minister for Trade and Industry, Chan Chun Sing.
+Agreement of the scope of the DEA was announced on 13 October 2019 by the Minister for Trade, Tourism and Investment and Singapore’s Minister for Trade and Industry.
 Prior to this, a comprehensive scoping study was undertaken by Australian and Singaporean officials at the request of Prime Ministers Scott Morrison and Lee Hsien Loong.
 Negotiating rounds were held from 18-19 February 2020 and 4-6 December 2019.

 Cooperation on digital standards